EstateGuru Review Summary

 Evaluating the platform's loan portfolio's track record and historical performance is good practice when investing in crowdfunding platforms.

-The default rate of EstateGuru's outstanding portfolio is currently at 38%.
+The default rate of EstateGuru's outstanding portfolio is in February 2024 at 47%.

 To gather more details about the current default rate and the performance of the outstanding portfolio, head over to EstateGuru's statistics page.

 The average recovery period is historically around 12 months.
-This isn't, however, valid for the defaulted loans in Germany, where the expected recovery date is expected to be in 2025.
+This isn't, however, valid for the defaulted loans in Germany, where the expected recovery date is likely to be in 2025.

 Read more about the default rate and EstateGuru's recovery plan in our dedicated article, where we discuss the default rate with EstateGuru's CEO.